antdke/antdke.co/content/posts/2020-03-15--Im-More-Lil-Wayne-Than-Steve-Jobs.md

 For mixtapes, they used their own equipment and resources instead of record labels'.
 This was done to be able to make music how they wanted without corporate input or permission.

-Also, since mixtapes were moreso for pleasing loyal fans and not commercial gain, rap artists broke rules.
+Also, since mixtapes were moreso for pleasing loyal fans than commercial gain, rap artists broke rules.
 They'd take the melodies and beats of beloved-songs owned by labels and then just put their own spin on them —re-mixing, if you will.

 They'd release mixtapes whenever they wanted and however they wanted.
 Flexing their creative muscles, spilling their true hearts on wax, and strengthening their bonds with their fans.